electronicvisions/hbp-sp9-guidebook/pm/pm_hardware_configuration.rst

 .. figure:: nmpm1_overview.png
       :width: 100%
-      :alt: Simplified overview of the NM-PM1 system
+      :alt: Simplified overview of the BrainScaleS system

       The left area illustrates the partitioning of HICANNs into larger units (reticles) and the data flow up to the control cluster.

-Figure :num:`nmpm1-overview-figure` provides a simplified overview of the NM-PM1 system.
+Figure :num:`nmpm1-overview-figure` provides a simplified overview of the BrainScaleS system.
 The support infrastructure is responsible for power supply, off-wafer communication and analog readout functionality.
 A dedicated Raspberry Pi embedded computer monitors and controls all power links as well as other operating parameters of the wafer system.
 Analog readout (e.g., recording of membrane voltages) functionality is provided by a custom analog readout module (AnaRM).